clairedavid/intro_to_ml/week1/BDTs_def.md

 __Outputs__
-A collection on decision boundaries segmenting the $k$ feature phase space.
+A collection on decision boundaries segmenting the $j$ feature space.

 __Initialization:__ at the root node